LW2 (classification): Sport

 A factoring system is used in the sport to allow different classes to compete against each other when there are too few individual competitors in one class in a competition.
 The factoring system works by having a number for each class based on their functional mobility or vision levels, where the results are calculated by multiplying the finish time by the factored number.
 The resulting number is the one used to determine the winner in events where the factor system is used.
 For the 2003/2004 para-Nordic skiing season, the percentage for the classic technique was 91% and percentage for free was 86-91%.
 The percentage for the 2008/2009 and 2009/2010 ski seasons was 91-93% for classic and 86-91% for the free technique.
 In para-Nordic skiing, the percentage for the 2012/2013 ski season was 91-93% for classic and 86-91% for free.
-For para-Alpine skiers, during the 2005/2006 season, the giant slalom had a factor of 0.9184362 and men's slalom had a factor of 1.000.
+For para-alpine skiers, during the 2005/2006 season, the giant slalom had a factor of 0.9184362 and men's slalom had a factor of 1.000.
 The factoring for LW2 alpine skiing classification during the 2011/2012 skiing season was 1 for slalom, 0.9211 for giant slalom, 0.9243 for super-G and 0.9426 for downhill.

 In disability skiing events, sometimes this classification is grouped with standing classes who are seeded to start after visually impaired classes and before sitting classes in the slalom and giant slalom.
-In downhill, super-G and super combined, this same group competes after the visually impaired classes and sitting classes.
+In downhill, super-G, and super combined, this same group competes after the visually impaired classes and sitting classes.
 In cross-country and biathlon events, this classification is grouped with other standing classes.
 The IPC advises event organisers to run the men's standing ski group after the blind men's group and before the blind women's group.
 Women's standing classes are advised to go last.

 For alpine events, a skier is required to have their ski poles or equivalent equipment planted in the snow in front of the starting position before the start of the race.
-During competition, the para-Alpine skier cannot use a limb not in a ski for competitive advantage to gain speed or keep balance by putting it in the snow.
+During competition, the para-alpine skier cannot use a limb not in a ski for competitive advantage to gain speed or keep balance by putting it in the snow.
 If they do so, they rules state they will be disqualified from the event.

 Skiers in this class may injure themselves while skiing.
-Between 1994 and 2006, the German national para-Alpine skiing team had four skiers in LW2 who had an injury while skiing.
+Between 1994 and 2006, the German national para-alpine skiing team had four skiers in LW2 who had an injury while skiing.
 One injury occurred in 1996 and was an "injury of the Plexus brachialis."
 In 1998 at the Winter Paralympics, LW2 skier, Alexander Spitz, broke his leg in the downhill event.
-In 2000, a skier had a "distorsion of the plexus brachialis and anterior luxation of the shoulder".
+In 2000, a skier had a "distortion of the plexus brachialis and anterior luxation of the shoulder".
 In 2001, a skier had a "fracture shoulder tuberculum majus and anterior luxation".
 This class has a higher rate of "plexus brachialis distorsion and a higher rate of shoulder injuries" compared to able bodied skiers.